 I find that in terms of playability, cheaper guitars are more of a fight if that makes sense.
 The action is rarely particularly low.
 The FA-100 is no exception.

-For an inexperienced player, this is actually a good thing.
+For an inexperienced guitar player, this is actually a good thing.
 Having to press that bit harder will strengthen your fingers, and get you used to play with a bit of effort and precision.
 If you learn to on a guitar with a bit of fight, any guitar after that will seem easy.

 The other thing I noticed playing through the FA-100 is that it doesn’t seem as finished as other instruments.
 It come with a gloss polyurethane finish, which is fairly standard, but I don’t know if it’s that it hasn’t been given many coats or whether it’s a thinner coat than more expensive instruments.

 I’ll chalk that up to being one of the cost cutting measures that keeps the cost of this guitar nice and low.
-It’s not that it creates any discomfort when you’re playing or anything, but it is noticeable.
+It’s not that it creates any discomfort when you’re playing or anything, but

 If you’re an intermediate or professional guitarist, who has been used to playing better finished guitars with lower action, this might be a bit uncomfortable, but it’ll remind you of the importance of getting back to basics in your playing.